 A little secret to the Arkon Replacement Suction Cup Mount for Garmin Nuvi is that it also comes with an adhesive dash disk.
 This is especially useful in states where windshield attachment is not allowed.
 The suction cup sticks to anything smooth and flat so it’s going to stick to your windshield as well as the included dash disk.
 I have recommended this mount for a long time for a few reasons.
 These mounts come with a 2-year warranty and these stick real well.
 Unlike the Garmin mount, this one has an adjustment point halfway down so you can adjust the height.

 For those preferring a suction cup mount but don’t like adhesive, the Arkon Sticky Mounting Pedestal for Garmin Nuvi will adhere to anything that’s flat, even a textured dashboard.
 There is a sticky bottom that sticks to your dash.
 The bottom can lose the sticky feeling with a lot of use, but it’s easily recharged by washing it in some warm soapy water.
 Like the prior mount, this can also be adjusted up or down.

 And for those in love with their Garmin suction cup but would like to use it on a bean bag type of mount, there is the Arkon Weighted GPS Friction Mount.
+This is featured in the photo accompanying this article.
 The mount features an attached 80mm smooth round plastic plate which is a bit larger than the diameter of the Garmin suction cup mount.
 You will attach your suction cup mount to the center plate just like it was your windshield.
 The Arkon mount features an open front.
 You may find it more convenient to keep the front pointed towards the windshield to provide an unobstructed view for the camera.
 This mount includes a safety anchor to attach it to the dashboard which is a very nice feature.